SelerityInc/RdsDataDownloader/README.md

 * Get the `jar` of `RdsDataDownloader` that you want to run (either by cloning this repo and running `mvn package` or fetch it from [Maven Central](https://repo1.maven.org/maven2/com/seleritycorp/rds/downloader/RdsDataDownloader)) and store it into that directory.
-* Run `java -jar RdsDataDownloader-1.0.0.jar` (update the version number accordingly)
+* Run `java -jar RdsDataDownloader-1.0.0.jar` (update the version number accordingly.
+When fetching huge datasets like `FIXED_INCOME_INSTRUMENT`, increase JVM's available accordingly.
+For examply by adding `-mx6g` to the command line.)

 `RdsDataDownloader` will download fresh RDS data and persist them to `data/rds/rds-data.json` every hour.
 This file gets it's data atomically, so other processes can read from it all the time.